jcaillon/valet/docs/content/docs/002.installation/_index.md

 ## 🔨 Manual installation from sources

-1. You can then clone this project or download the source from the latest release into the directory of your choice.
+1. You can clone this project or download the source from the latest release into the directory of your choice.
 2. Add this directory to your PATH (or link Valet to `/usr/local/bin`) so you can call `valet` from your terminal.
 3. Call `valet` to get started with the example commands!